fastapi/fastapi/docs/en/docs/tutorial/debugging.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

-is executed.
+will be executed.

 ---

-This will not happen if you import this module (this file).
+This won't happen if you import that module (file).

-So if you have another module `importer.py` with:
+So if you have another file `importer.py` with:

 ```Python
 from myapp import app